hkjansonchan/pycrypto/README.md

 # pycrypto

-## Content
+## Aim
-This project aims to use Python to analysis stock and crypto data.
+This project aims to use Python to analyse stock and crypto data.
 Help us to make the best decision.